puppetlabs/puppetlabs-panos/docs/02-using-with-puppet-device/05-run-puppet-device-commands/README.md

-# Run Puppet Device Commands
+# Run Puppet device commands

 Now that you have set up your node as a proxy to the device, you can run the `puppet device` commands.
 If you are using Puppet Enterprise (PE), these commands are executed from here to being your device nodes under management.